joelchelliah/dotfiles/README.md

 ### OSX defaults :floppy_disk:
-Sensible defaults to OS X Preferences, settings, and some apps!
+Various OS X tweaks, and some sensible defaults to preferences and settings for OS X, and a few apps.

 Most effective when run on a brand new Mac (so that it doesn't overwrite any existing settings).
-Run this once from the **new_mac** folder.
+Run this once.

 ```bash
 ./new_mac/.osx